robotframework/robotframework/doc/userguide/src/SupportingTools/Tidy.rst

 Changing test data format
 -------------------------

-Robot Framework supports test data in HTML, TSV and TXT formats and ``tidy`` makes changing between the formats trivial.
+Robot Framework supports test data in HTML, TSV and TXT formats and Tidy makes changing between the formats trivial.
 Input format is always determined based on the extension of the input file.
 Output format can be set using the :option:`--format` option, and the default value is got from the extension